-13.2.2.3 Alternative 1 Proposed Mitigation Measures
+13.2.2.3 Alternative 1 Potential Mitigation Measures

-To maintain the existing visual appearance, land clearing and grading should be minimized to the extent possible on lands proposed for ranges uses.
-Minimize impact by using native flora to create a natural-appearing "screen" around the cleared range areas, outside of the firebreaks/perimeter roads.
+- Avoid impact by clearing only the areas directly associated with the proposed firing ranges. - Minimize impact by using native flora to create a natural-appearing "screen" around the cleared range areas, outside of the firebreaks/perimeter roads.

-13.2.3 Alternative 2
+13.2.3Alternative 2